Updated September 2014

 Advancing Health Care Access

-- 1 Lincoln County resident made a visit to KU Medical Center health care providers in outreach clinics held outside of Kansas City in 2012.
+- Lincoln County residents made 6 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.